 What is Tennis Elbow?

-Tennis Elbow is a frequent cause of pain for computer users.
+Tennis Elbow is a frequent cause of elbow and arm pain for computer users.
 The pain comes from the tendon which connects to the boney bit on the outside of the elbow.
 Sometimes pain is also felt in the muscle on the outer side of the forearm.

 Muscles and tendons get damaged when they are held in a tense position for too long or over stretched.